Tien Chiu

 Anyway, after I finished spending three hours at THAT, I got to start threading the loom.
 I’m using the compudobby to help me thread without mistakes, “treadling the threading” – slow, but not nearly as error-prone as threading without the computer-assist.
 Since this is a moderately complex pattern, I’m electing the slow-but-sure route.

 I’m now 285 threads into the threading (out of 1040), so a bit over 1/4 done.
 It’s slow going and physically difficult working in a cramped space (my muscles are all stiff from being in the same position for hours on end), but I’m making progress.
-I expect I’ll finish threading and sleying tomorrow afternoon – after winding pirns in the morning, when Mike is sleeping.
+I expect I’ll finish threading and sleying tomorrow afternoon – after winding pirns in the morning, when B. is sleeping.
 I’m really hoping to start weaving tomorrow afternoon.
 I’ll take a pic if and when I do.

 It’s now seeming increasingly unlikely that I’ll get to take this piece to Maryland with me, but I plan to plow on anyway.
 I hate wasting time, and there’s an outside chance I might get it done anyway.